British Bugs

 Family: Lygaeidae

-Often found in damper habitats than D. sylvaticus, where it feeds on mosses and fungi.
+Usually found in damper habitats than D. sylvaticus, often in moist leaf litter.

 Compare D. sylvaticus